psquared256/MyQ/README.md

 # MyQ (Pronounced My-queue)

 A simple web application designed to track virtual queues.
+As I was primarily experienced with back-end development at the time of developing this application, the front-end is designed only to be functional.

 ### Set up (Local)